ivanleoncz/ivanleoncz/README.md

 If you have projects related with Climate Change, Sustaintability and Social Impact, I'd be happy to contribute, even as voluntary.

-> Personal are being moved to: https://gitlab.com/ivanleoncz
+> Personal projects are being moved to: https://gitlab.com/ivanleoncz

 Regards,
 ivanlmj at gmail dot com